Kerala Ayurveda Academy

 Continuing from Level I directly

-Graduates of our Level I Ayurvedic Health Counselor (AHC) certification enter the AP program directly.
-AHC fundamentals carry forward into the advanced clinical curriculum without repetition of foundational coursework.
+Graduates of our Level I Ayurvedic Health Counselor (AHC) certification move directly into the AP program.
+This ensures continuity from foundational Ayurvedic study into practitioner-level clinical training without repeating introductory coursework

 Transfer Students